cuzzea/dnd_01/character_backstory.md

 Protect the innocent under the cover of night
 Honor the cycle of life, death, and rebirth
 Maintain the balance between light and dark
-Guard the secrets of the Seven Sisters"
+Guard the secrets of Elune"
-Special Oaths to the Seven Sisters:

-Sister of the New Moon (Necromancy) "I vow to honor death as a transition, not an end.
-The fallen may serve again under moonlight's grace."
+# Sacred Oath of the Moonmaiden's Cycles:

+"By Elune's eternal light, I swear these oaths through her sacred phases:

+New Moon (Transition)
+"I honor change as Elune teaches, understanding that endings lead to new beginnings."

-Sister of the Waxing Crescent (Protection) "I shall shield those who cannot shield themselves, as the growing moon shields travelers in darkness."
+Waxing Crescent (Protection)
+"I shall shield wanderers and seekers, as the growing moon guides travelers in darkness."

+First Quarter (Navigation)
-Sister of the First Quarter (Justice) "Like the half-lit moon, I will reveal what must be known and shroud what must remain hidden."
+"Like the half-lit moon, I will guide those lost and illuminate the path ahead."

+Waxing Gibbous (Seeking)
-Sister of the Waxing Gibbous (Knowledge) "I seek wisdom in both light and shadow, for truth dwells in the spaces between."
+"I seek wisdom in Elune's light, for truth lies in her ever-changing face."

+Full Moon (Radiance)
-Sister of the Full Moon (Power) "When darkness falls, I shall rise full in power, bringing hope to those in despair."
+"When darkness falls, I shall stand radiant with Elune's power, bringing hope to those in despair."

+Waning Gibbous (Service)
-Sister of the Waning Gibbous (Sacrifice) "I offer myself as vessel to the Sisters' will, accepting both their gifts and burdens."
+"I offer myself as a beacon of the Moonmaiden's light, accepting both her blessings and duties."

+Dark Moon (Mystery)
-Sister of the Dark Moon (Secrets) "I keep the deepest mysteries of the Sisters, sharing their gifts only with the worthy."
+"I honor the mysteries of Our Lady of Silver, sharing her gifts with those who truly seek."

+These oaths I swear under the eternal light of the moon, in Elune's name."